OguzTNCR/ludiCase/ludiDashboard/README.md

 ### Navigating the Application

-**Home Page:** The default page that loads when you access the application URL.

 **User Growth Page:** To view the user growth chart, navigate to the specific URL configured in your Django application.

 http://127.0.0.1:8000/user_growth/